excess-project/cluster-power-tools/power-measurement-system/power_tools/Readme.txt

 Choose a fortran compiler in Makefile.
 For example, use gfortan of the GNU version 4.9.2 or later.
 Set the path for the libhpcpower.a.
-We use this library to read the config #file, which also used by hpc_converter (See ../driver/Readme.txt about hpc_converter).
+We use this library to read a configuration file, which is also used by hpc_converter (See ../driver/Readme.txt about hpc_converter).
-The packages curl and ini_config must be also installes.
+The packages curl and ini_config must be also installed.
-Call make.
+Call the copmmand make to produce the tools.

 ===============Installing=============================
-If you user Modules -- Software Environment Management use the the module definition in the subdirectory ./opt and copy into the proper directory. copy the files to the directory, which is defined in module (under ./opt/..): power_average - applies the median or mean filter on
+If you user Modules -- Software Environment Management use the the module definition in the subdirectory ./opt and copy into the proper directory.
+After that, copy the following files to the subdirectory, which is defined in the module definition (under ./opt/..): power_average - applies the median or mean filter on
      measured values;
 power_calculate - This tool helps to calculate a power consumption of various